Keibert Ruiz Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 14th-ranked team ERA across all league pitching staffs (4.10).
+- The Yankees' 4.07 team ERA ranks 14th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.